Amnesia

 Cognitive tests

-The exam typically includes tests related to thinking, judgment, and recent and long-term memory.
-You'll be asked about your knowledge of general information — such as the name of the current president — as well as personal information and past events.
+The exam typically includes tests related to thinking, judgment and memory.
+You'll likely be asked about your knowledge of general information, such as the name of the current president.
+You also may be asked about personal information and past events.
 You may be asked to repeat a list of words.

-The memory evaluation can help determine the extent of memory loss and provide insights about what kind of help you may need.
+The memory evaluation can help show how serious memory loss is.
+It also can help your healthcare professional decide what kind of care you may need.

 Diagnostic tests

-- Imaging tests — including an MRI and CT scan — to check for brain damage or changes such as shrinkage.
+- Imaging tests to check for brain damage or changes such as shrinking of the brain.
+The imaging tests may include an MRI and a CT scan.

-- Blood tests to check for infection, nutritional deficiencies or other issues.
+- Blood tests to check for infection, low levels of important nutrients in the body or other issues.

-- An electroencephalogram (EEG) to check for the presence of seizure activity.
+- An electroencephalogram (EEG) to check for seizure activity.

 Treatment

-Treatment for amnesia focuses on strategies to help make up for the memory problem.
-It's also important to address underlying diseases causing the amnesia.
+Treatment for amnesia focuses on strategies to help make up for the trouble with memory.
+It's also important to address any underlying diseases that could be causing amnesia.

 Occupational therapy

-You may work with an occupational therapist to learn new information and replace what was lost.
-Or you may use intact memories as a basis for taking in new information.
+You may work with an occupational therapist to learn new information and replace information that has been lost.
+Or you may use the memories you still have as a basis for taking in new information.

 Technological assistance

 Many people with amnesia find it helpful to use smart technology, such as a smartphone or a hand-held tablet.
-With some training and practice, even people with severe amnesia can use electronic organizers to help with day-to-day tasks.
-For example, smartphones can be programmed to remind them about important events or to take medicines.
+With some training and practice, even people with serious amnesia can use electronic organizers to help with day-to-day tasks.
+For example, smartphones can be programmed to give reminders about important events or to take medicines.

 If Alzheimer's disease is the cause of the amnesia, treatment with medicines called cholinesterase inhibitors can help with symptoms.

-Research may one day lead to new treatments for memory disorders.
-But the complexity of the brain processes involved makes it unlikely that a single medicine will be able to resolve memory problems.
+Research may one day lead to new treatments for conditions that affect memory.
+But the complexity of the brain processes involved makes it unlikely that a single medicine will be able to resolve trouble with memory.

 Coping and support

 It can be helpful to talk with others who understand what you're going through.
 They may be able to provide advice or tips on living with amnesia.
-Ask your health care provider to recommend a support group in your area for people with amnesia and their loved ones.
+Ask your healthcare professional to recommend a support group in your community or online for people with amnesia and their loved ones.

-If an underlying cause for the amnesia is identified, there are national organizations that can provide additional information and support.
+If an underlying cause for the amnesia is found, there are national organizations that can provide more information and support.
 Examples include:

 Preparing for an appointment

-You're likely to start by seeing your primary care provider.
-However, you may then be referred to a specialist in disorders of the brain and nervous system, also called a neurologist.
+You may start by seeing your primary healthcare professional.
+Or, you may be referred to a specialist in conditions of the brain and nervous system, also called a neurologist.

 What you can do